 Laneige Vitamin Brightening Cleansing Water

 Behold brightening micellar water.
 When's the last time you've seen that?
-This Laneige cleanser melts away makeup while maintaining the skin's natural hydration levels, which is why it's a good option for people with dry and dehydrated skin.
+This Laneige cleanser promises to melt away makeup while maintaining the skin's natural hydration levels, which is why it's a good option for people with dry and dehydrated skin.
 The secret is in berry extracts and an antioxidant blend of vitamins B and C.

 IS Clinical Cleansing Complex